matestack/matestack-ui-core/docs/guides/750-cable/README.md

 end
 ```

 After form submission, the form resets itself dynamically, but the list will not get updated with the new todo instance.
 You can now decide, if you want to use `async` or `cable` in order to implement that reactivity. `async` could react to an event emitted by the `form` and simply rerender the whole list without any further implementation.
-Wrapping the list in an correctly configured `async` component would be enough!
+Wrapping the list in a correctly configured `async` component would be enough!

-But in this case, we do not want to rerender the whole list every time we submitted the form, because - let's say - the list will be quite long and rerendering the whole list would be too slow.
+But in this case, we do not want to rerender the whole list every time we submitted the form, because - let's say - the list will be quite long and rerendering the whole list would be getting slow.
 We only want to add new items to the current DOM without touching the rest of the list.
 The `cable` component enables you to do exactly this.
-The principle behind: After form submission the new component is rendered on the serverside and than pushed to the clientside via ActionCable.
+The principle behind it: After form submission the new component is rendered on the serverside and than pushed to the clientside via ActionCable.
 The `cable` component receives this event and will than - depending on your configuration - append or prepend the current list on the UI.
 Implementation would look like this:

 ### Appending elements